coldbox-modules/cbelasticsearch/modules/cbelasticsearch/docs/Indexes.md

     );
 ```

-If you have more settings or constriants for the reindex action, you can pass
+If you have more settings or constraints for the reindex action, you can pass
 a struct containing valid options to `source` and `destination`.

 ```